Campus Dining and Allergies at Wesleyan University

 - Will use major allergens in the menu name

 - We will show products to guests when requested

 - For better understanding we have shifted to the term “cross-contact”

-- We always want guest to ask questions vs. make assumptions from signage
+- We always want guests to ask questions vs. make assumptions from signage

-Of course those using our dining facilities need to be aware that the labeling that is provided, is to the best of our knowledge, accurate.
-However vendors and products may change ingredients without our knowledge and therefore if an individual has any reason to question the ingredients they should ask the Bon Appétit server to verify ingredients.
-The server may not know the immediate answer but there is always a member of the management team present at every meal and available for consultation.
-We always recommend personal interaction with our Bon Appétit management staff.
-It is faster and more specific information can be shared.
+Of course those using our dining facilities need to be aware that the menu nomenclature that is provided is accurate to the best of our knowledge.
+However, vendors and products may change ingredients without our knowledge.
+We always recommend personal interaction with our Bon Appétit management staff as faster and more specific information can be shared.
 Students have indicated to us that the personal approach helps them choose their food with confidence and feel like they get better information this way.
 The best and safest environment is a result of a joint effort between the food service provider and the guest with food allergies.

 For more information about Food Allergy Research and Education, formerly the Food Allergy and Anaphylaxis Network (FAAN) please visit: http://www.foodallergy.org